cstjean/ScikitLearn.jl/docs/model_selection.md

 Model Selection
 ------

-Most models contain _hyper-parameters_: parameters that are specified in the constructor, and not derived from the data.
+Most models contain _hyperparameters_: parameters that are specified in the constructor, and not learned from the data.
 ScikitLearn.jl provides `GridSearchCV` to find the best set of hyper-parameter:

 ```julia